Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Fig Tree Pocket has 25 active public transport stops, all of which are bus stops.
 These stops are served by 9 different routes that together facilitate 824 weekly passenger trips.
-The area's transport accessibility is considered good, with residents on average located 260 meters from the nearest stop.
+The area's transport accessibility is considered good, with residents generally located about 260 meters from the nearest stop.

-On average, there are 117 trips per day across all routes, which amounts to approximately 32 weekly trips per individual stop.
+On average, there are 117 daily trips across all routes, equating to roughly 32 weekly trips per individual stop.

 Frequently Asked Questions - Transport